 This is NOT a call from the Colorado Department of Revenue.
-We do not contact taxpayers over the telephone and request credit card numbers through a pre-paid debit/credit card to pay an outstanding tax balance.
-When a taxpayer owes state taxes, the department will send written notification through a series of letters mailed to the taxpayer’s address.
-When the taxpayer does not respond, our Tax Auditing and Compliance Division will attempt to collect the outstanding debt.
+CDOR does not contact taxpayers over the telephone and request credit card numbers through a pre-paid debit/credit card to pay an outstanding tax balance.
+When a taxpayer owes state taxes, the Department will send written notification through a series of letters mailed to the taxpayer’s address.
+When the taxpayer does not respond, the Tax Auditing and Compliance Division will attempt to collect the outstanding debt.

-We advise against sending any party money who claims they can clear up a tax issue with a convenience store debit/credit card.
+Do not send any party money who claims they can clear up a tax issue with a gift card or pre-paid debit/credit card.

-Email messages from the State of Colorado Department of Revenue never have personally identifiable or financial information in the messages.
-In order to verify financial information with the department, a taxpayer is required to log onto Revenue Online, the state's free tax filing and account management Web service.
-Any email messages submitted through Revenue Online between the department and the taxpayer are secure.
+Email messages from the Colorado Department of Revenue never have personally identifiable or financial information in the messages.
+In order to verify financial information with the Department, a taxpayer is required to log onto Revenue Online, the state's free tax filing and account management web service.
+Any email messages submitted through Revenue Online between the Department and the taxpayer are secure.
 Responses between the taxpayer and the department occur within the Revenue Online service.

-We do send general tax information by email.
-Note that the message will be from a State of Colorado email address (@state.co.us).
+CDOR does not send general tax information by email.
+Note that a legitimate email message from the Department will be from a State of Colorado email address (@state.co.us).